-“The provider’s affordability takes ittoll, and it’s visible when you test content delivery times.
+“The provider’s affordability takes its toll, and it’s visible when you test content delivery times.
 Servers can handle high traffic, but not at impressive speeds. ”

-Support quality is a bit more abstract than performance but no less important.
+Support quality is a bit more subjective than performance to ascertain but no less important.
 If a provider skimps on that part, the overall service suffers.
 You won’t be able to get assistance, and server maintenance might break things rather than fix them.

 After a thorough examination, I have to say, MochaHost’s support team is inconsistent at best.